Health and Safety Policy for Gardening Camden

 Our objective is to prevent harm through clear responsibilities, consistent procedures and ongoing training.
 The policy identifies hazards common to gardening operations such as manual handling, use of powered tools, chemical treatments, working at height and interaction with members of the public.
 By recognising these hazards the Camden gardening services team can plan work safely, allocate appropriate protective equipment and intervene when conditions change.
 Employees and contractors are expected to follow the policy and to report hazards promptly.

-Worker performing a pre-job risk assessment on gardening equipment Risk assessment and job planning are central to our approach.
+A woman with long brown hair, wearing a striped jumper and blue jeans, is kneeling on a well-maintained lawn in a front garden in Camden.
+She is tending to a flower bed with yellow tulips and a shrub with reddish leaves, planting or watering the flowers.
+The surrounding garden features a neatly trimmed hedge, a variety of trees with light green foliage, and a gravel pathway that curves through the outdoor space.
+The grass appears dense and lush, with a mix of natural green tones, and the garden is illuminated by bright, natural sunlight, indicating a clear day in late spring or early summer.
+In the background, there are additional garden beds, trees, and a quiet residential environment, reflecting typical outdoor landscaping in Camden.
+Gardening Camden offers professional gardening services, including lawn care and planting, as part of their maintenance in local gardens like this one in Camden Postcode area, ensuring healthy plants and attractive outdoor spaces.
+Risk assessment and job planning are central to our approach.
 Before any new task is started, staff complete a brief risk review and identify required controls.
 These may include use of guards on machinery, exclusion zones for mower and chipper operation, traffic management in driveways, and appropriate signage.
 Our risk assessments for gardens in Camden are kept proportionate to the scale of work and are reviewed after incidents and periodically as part of our safety management cycle.
 Proactive planning reduces incidents and supports efficient service delivery.

 Responsibilities and Training